OptoCloud/websocketpp/tutorials/utility_client/utility_client.md

 Each method takes a `connection_hdl` to indicate which connection to send the message on as well as a `frame::opcode::value` to indicate which opcode to label the message as.
 All overloads are also available with an exception free varient that fills in a a status/error code instead of throwing.

-The first overload, `connection_hdl hdl, std::string const & payload, frame::opcode::value op`, takes a `std::string`.
+The first overload, `connection_hdl hdl, const std::string& payload, frame::opcode::value op`, takes a `std::string`.
 The string contents are copied into an internal buffer and can be safely modified after calling send.

 The second overload, `connection_hdl hdl, void const * payload, size_t len, frame::opcode::value op`, takes a void * buffer and length.
 The buffer contents are copied and can be safely modified after calling send.